19Timotei97/NER-for-product-finding/README.md

 create the custom datasets (with train and val data) + data collator (to batch-ify the inputs) and start the training.
 I have to say, this was the most fun part of this project, because is what I love to do the most - experimenting with ML models), and was also very nice to find how exactly NLP models are trained.
-The script train.py was created only to keep the training code in this format also, I mainly worked in a Google Colab notebook (Finetune_DistilBERT_NER_furniture.ipynb).
+The script train.py was created only to keep the training code in this format also, I mainly worked in a Google Colab notebook (`notebooks/Finetune_DistilBERT_NER_furniture.ipynb`).
 Why Colab?
 It gives me access to GPUs / TPUs and I don't have to stress myself with creating virtual environments.
-I didn't make it a runnable script simply because I only did experiments in Google Colab.
+I didn't arrange it too much simply because I experimented mainly in Google Colab.
 There is also the option to see some graphs, performance metrics and checkpoints saved using TensorBoard, which I set it in the notebook:
 ```
 model_checkpoint = "distilbert-base-uncased"